georgefrick/BackboneApplicationExample/README.md

 Each "module" can be developed independently; giving the application a real 'windowed' feel on a single page.
 The application is focusing on kick starting applications and helping users learn backbone.
 From there you can use it as an application skeleton; or just a fun example to refer back to.

+See the website for the demo app: http://georgefrick.github.io/BackboneApplicationExample/